By understanding what motivation is and how it works, your organization can create an engaging training reinforcement program.

 What is Intrinsic Motivation?

-When building your reinforcement program, we suggest you take Weinberg & Gould’s theory into consideration.
+When building your reinforcement program, we suggest you consider Weinberg & Gould’s types of intrinsic motivators.

 Weinberg & Gould's theory includes 3 types of intrinsic motivators:

 1. Knowledge - Learners have a genuine thirst for new knowledge.
-Learners long to know more about a new topic, which is why we suggest adding additional learning materials and resources in additional to the content of your program.
+We suggest adding additional resources in addition to your main program content.

 2. Accomplishment - Learners feel motivated by their accomplishments.
-Creating and developing quiz questions and displaying points through a leaderboard helps to feed this type of intrinsic motivation.
+Creating quiz questions and a leaderboard helps to feed this type of motivation.

 3. Stimulation - Learners are motivated by stimulation.
 Creating assignments and developing self-evaluations helps to increase learner engagement.